nursix/sahana-setup/README.md

 To find out how you can use this, check the [wiki](https://github.com/nursix/sahana-setup/wiki).

+**License:**

+All scripts in this repository are published under the [MIT license](https://opensource.org/licenses/MIT).

+All documentation, including the wiki, are published under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0).

 **Credit:**

 My scripts are partially derived from the installation/configuration